 Workflows and business processes have always been one of the fundamentals of business.
-The difference between those two is that when a process is a sequence of tasks, a workflow is a way to make this sequence productive and efficient.
+The difference is that when a process is a sequence of tasks, a workflow is a way to make this sequence productive and efficient.
 Whether you are running a bank or a restaurant, you always need to be taking certain steps in a defined sequence to produce the desired outcome.

 In the case of a restaurant, a workflow can for example be defined from getting an order to handing the prepared meal over to a courier.
 In the case of a bank one example of a workflow can be loan underwriting from receiving customer’s application to paying out money.

 Some of the most common processes in retail and business banking are onboarding together with Know-Your-Customer, account opening, card application, loan and deposit origination, asset and collateral registration, investment account opening, and of course the end of day processing.
-Some of these processes, like onboarding and origination, include a lot of different actors and some, like the end of day processing, include a lot of computations that must follow a certain order.
+Some of these processes, like onboarding and origination, include a lot of different actors.
+Others, like the end of day processing, include a lot of computations that must follow a certain order.

-How to manage the workflows?
+How to manage business workflows?

 From a software perspective workflows can be managed in 3 main ways: